Internships are a component of experiential learning that offer students the opportunity to explore career options and gain real world experience.

 In addition to the Fair Labor Standards Act, you are encouraged to review the National Association of Colleges and Employers criteria for an internship which applies to both paid and unpaid positions (see Criteria for an Internship on this page).

 Academic credit may be an option for some students.
 It depends on their school affiliation and/or major.
-To get credit students must enroll in a class offered by their school or find a faculty member who will offer independent study.
-Either way the student must be able to accommodate the extra units in their academic plan and pay to receive credit.
+To receive credit, students must enroll in a class offered by their school or find a faculty member who will offer independent study.
+The student must be able to accommodate the extra units in their academic plan to receive credit.
 Requiring credit for your internship may be viewed as a hardship by many students.
 Also, requiring academic credit for an internship does not relieve the employer of the responsibility to abide by federal labor laws set forth by the Fair Labor Standards Act.
 Academic credit and compensation for work are not synonymous or interchangeable.

 The hiring party will assume liability for interns on their premises.
 This holds true for both paid and unpaid interns.
 The University does not accept responsibility for student liability during an internship.
 No employee or student of the University of California, Irvine is authorized to sign a “hold harmless and indemnification” agreement on behalf of the University or UC Regents.
 All agreements are between the student and hiring party.

-The UCI Career Center reserves the right to refuse service to those who unlawfully discriminate in the selection of employees on the basis of age, national origin, race, religion, sexual orientation, disability or any other basis prohibited by applicable Federal and State laws.
+The UCI Division of Career Pathways reserves the right to refuse service to those who unlawfully discriminate in the selection of employees on the basis of age, national origin, race, religion, sexual orientation, disability or any other basis prohibited by applicable Federal and State laws.